jlangch/venice/doc/readme/json-lines.md

 ### Special data types

-Decimals are converted to strings
+Venice decimals are converted to strings

 ```clojure
 (do